portsoc/auth0-example/README.md

 * Add an area in the page where the code can put the response.
 * In the code that calls the API, include an authentication ID token in the request (it becomes a "Bearer" token in the misnamed HTTP Authorization header).

-## Stage 6: server verifies token, can perform authorization
+## Stage 6: server verifies token, can perform authorization ([see the diff](https://github.com/portsoc/auth0-example/commit/stage-6))

 * Through our `server/auth0-helpers.js` library, use the `express-oauth2-jwt-bearer` NPM package to verify the JWT tokens (authenticate users).
 * Report to the user what their ID is and what their profile looks like; this information would normally all be used by the server.